Tigers announces cross country recruiting class - Farmville

 The group includes first-year student-athletes from Virginia, Arizona, Kentucky and North Carolina set to join the Tigers beginning with the 2021 fall campaign.

-“This a tremendous group of young men and I am really looking forward to seeing them compete for us,” Griswold said.
-“They will be great teammates and great students, and I am excited about what they will add to our team and H-SC.”
+“This is a tremendous group of young men, and I am really looking forward to seeing them compete for us,” Griswold said.

-The complete list of incoming cross country/distance track recruits is listed below, alphabetically, along with their respective hometowns and high schools.
+The complete list of incoming cross country recruits is listed below, alphabetically, along with their respective hometowns and high schools.

 Longwood’s Medina Alvarez steps down from post